taiwomary30/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 - Translating raw data into meaningful and actionable insights

 ### Contact
-I’m open to full – time role, freelance projects, or collaboration and if you would like to connect or ask questions
+I’m open to internship role, full – time role, freelance projects, or collaboration and if you would like to connect or ask questions
 - EmaiI: Taiwomary003@gmail.com
 - LinkedIn: http://www.linkedin.com/in/taiwo-mary-463baa1b3